AlexWang1987/alexwang1987.github.io/webfoundations/web_foundations.md

 ```
 Lastly, we use javascript to handle all the DOM manipulation ,event handlers, user interactions etc..

-As we can see, All code are hardly reusable and working process seems too loose, as the project is getting more complex and complicated.
+As we can see, All code are hardly reusable and working process seems too loose, as the project is getting more complex and complicated, All our code are falling into the hell.